04.03.2024

 Study on the image of hikers: 71% of Germans find hikers likeable

-17% hike very often (at least 10 times/year), 20% often (5-9 times/year) and 39% sometimes (1-4 times/year).
-Of these active hikers, however, only 28% describe themselves as hikers.
-The majority of those who describe themselves as hikers are those who hike very often or often.
-Of those who do not describe themselves as hikers, 64% only hike sometimes, but 13% also hike very often.
-The main reasons given for not describing themselves as hikers are the low frequency of hiking, the length of the routes and the irregularity of hiking.
-16% of respondents stated that they saw themselves more as walkers.
-Overall, the study shows that the term ‘hiker’ has positive connotations, both in terms of the likeability of the term ‘hiker’ and with regard to the assigned image attributes.
-The modern image that already had a positive connotation in the study ‘Grundlagenuntersuchung Freizeit- und Urlaubsmarkt Wandern’ (BMWI 2010, p.
+Overall, the study shows that the term ‘hiker’ has a positive connotation, both in terms of the likeability of the term ‘hiker’ and in terms of the assigned image attributes.
+The positive, modern image already established in the study ‘Grundlagenuntersuchung Freizeit- und Urlaubsmarkt Wandern’ (BMWI 2010, p.
 32) can therefore also be confirmed in 2023.
 However, the study is unable to assess whether a change in image has taken place, as the lack of empirical data from the past means that no comparisons can be made and therefore no changes can be identified.
 However, there is much to suggest that the reasons often cited for a change in the image of hiking, such as a higher value placed on nature and a health and exercise-oriented lifestyle, new products from the equipment industry, the participation of younger and more active target groups, the merging of hiking with other vacation motives and activities or a stronger commitment from those involved in hiking tourism have had a positive effect on the assessment of hiking.
-Results of the study on the image of hikers